stealsocks/joodaloop.com/content/lists/things-i-think-about-often.md

 ### Local-first software

-How do we design softare that depends less on the cloud and gives ownership + control back to users?
+How do we design software that depends less on the cloud and gives ownership + control back to users?
 As a further benefit, apps also get more robust to network failures and collaboration glitches.

 The folks at [Ink & Switch](https://www.inkandswitch.com/) seem to be working at the forefront of this niche.
 I'd like to know who else is interested in similar ideas.